solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Whiteboard design session/WDS trainer guide - Leveraging Azure Digital Twins in a supply chain.md

 3. We want to track a manufactured product such as a T-Shirt from its manufacturing on a factory floor, delivery to a warehouse, then to a store.
 Finally, we'd like to trace the T-Shirt through its purchase at a store by a customer.
 Is this level of tracing even possible?

+    Yes!
+Create a digital twin instance for the T-Shirt.
+Using Azure Digital Twins Explorer, you can initiate a query to obtain the current status of the twin.
+Create an event route so that twin updates are sent to Azure Time Series Insights (via an Event Hub and an Azure Function).
+Azure Time Series insights allow for retrieving historical data based on the digital twin instance to view its state over time, including the ability to view this information in tabular format.
+As an alternative, an Azure Function can implement logic to store T-Shirt lifecycle information in a data store that serves a custom web application.
+This web application can implement custom visualizations and receive twin updates near real-time via SignalR.

 ## Customer quote (to be read back to the attendees at the end)

 "When we started looking into modeling our existing IoT environment, it felt like we were to embark on an extremely complicated, proprietary, and lengthy process.
-We are pleasantly surprised with how we were quickly able to grasp DTDL and the many different approaches we can take to ensure our digital twins up to date.
+We are pleasantly surprised with how we were quickly able to grasp DTDL and the many different approaches we can take to ensure our digital twins are up to date.
 We now have an architecture in place that allows us to not only query the current state of our environment, but we also have the ability to push updates to other visualization tools like Azure Time Series Insights, and our web applications by leveraging SignalR!"

 Courtney Laval, Chief Technical Officer (CTO), Contoso Apparel.